 - Too much calcium, either through diet or through excessive supplementation

-- Medications, such as diuretics and laxatives
+- Medications such as diuretics and laxatives

 Magnesium is necessary for many cellular processes, and it is especially important in organs that require a lot of energy, like the brain, heart, and muscle.
-Deficiency can cause symptoms such as:
+Deficiency can cause such symptoms as:

 - Impaired concentration and attention